-Arrangement of return transport We can also arrange your transfer back to your car, (or advise you when public transport is a better option)!
+Arrangement of return transport We can also arrange your transfer back to your car, (or advise you when public transport is a better option!)

-What's Not Included
+What's not included

 Evening Meals Your evening meal isn't included in the package, but we include full details and recommendations for each evening meal in your itinerary.
-You will pub and/or restaurant, or where there is good food available at the accommodation, we'll book that for you.
-Allow about £30 per night.

-Transport to the start and away from the finish You will need to pay for your own transport, but we can help you to make arrangements.
+You will normally be within walking distance of a pub and/or restaurant, or where there is good food available at the accommodation, we'll book that for you.
+Allow about £20.00 per night.
+Transport to the start & away from the finish Taxi or bus transport if you need to miss a stage (but we'll help you organise it if you need help) Travel Insurance Even if you are based in the UK travel insurance is worth having.